-Each year, an e-mail notification is made to all enrolled faculty, staff members and students that provides the web site link to access this ASR report.
-Paper copies of the report may also be obtained by calling 503.821.1291.
-All prospective employees may obtain a copy of this report from Human Resources in the Snell Hall Administrative building (in Klamath Falls, room 107) or by calling 541.885.1074.
+Each year, an e-mail notification is made to all enrolled students along with current faculty and staff members.
+The e-mail provides the web site to access this ASR report.
+Paper copies of this report are distributed in all buildings on campus including office stenos and Housing & Residence Life locations.
+Paper copies of the report may also be obtained at the Campus Safety office located in the Cornett Hall building, room 231.
+You can also call 541.885.1117 to request a copy of this report.
+All prospective employees may obtain a copy of this report from Human Resources in the Snell Hall Administrative building, room 107 or by calling 541.885.1074.